ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Addressing Privacy and Accessibility:**

 The data is publicly available and fully compliant with privacy standards.
 It does not contain any personally identifiable information (such as credit card numbers or addresses), ensuring the data is safe to use for analysis.
-Additionally, the data is accessible in (.csv) format, making it easy to import and work with across different analysis tools like R, SQL, and Tableau.
+The data is available in (.csv) format, which facilitates easy import and analysis using various tools such as R, SQL, and Tableau.

 **How the Data Helps Answer Our Questions:**